-- Value of vehicles (refer to www.RedBook.com.au or www.carsales.com.au which may assist to estimate the value of any motor vehicles). - Compile a list of your household furniture/collectables and their estimated worth. - Shares (collect copies of holdings, dividend payments, distributions, check ASX for current share price). - Gifts/loans (collect any loan documents, or documents [such as cards] that came with gifts to show intention at the time the funds were received). - Trust records (copies of deeds and estimate the value of Trust assets/debts). - Business records (family, trustee/director/shareholder).
+- Copies of any superannuation statements.
+You can also complete and lodge a Superannuation Information Form with your Superannuation fund and your former spouse's fund for updated values.
+You can obtain legal advice about how to do this. - Value of vehicles (refer to www.carsales.com.au which may assist to estimate the value of any motor vehicles). - Compile a list of your household furniture/collectables and their estimated worth. - Shares (collect copies of holdings, dividend payments, distributions, check ASX for current share price). - Gifts/loans (collect any loan documents, or documents [such as cards] that came with gifts to show intention at the time the funds were received). - Trust records (copies of deeds and estimate the value of Trust assets/debts). - Business records (family, trustee/director/shareholder).
 Request copy of Business Activity Statements from ex-partner or from the accountant if you have the authority. - Collect evidence of future needs (medical or psychiatrist reports which indicate whether there are factors which prevent you from maintaining gainful employment).

-\This factsheet includes general information only and is not a substitute for legal advice.
+This factsheet includes general information only and is not a substitute for legal advice.